Racial Solidarity Network

-- Promote an environment in which each member of the University community is welcomed and valued.
+- Promote an environment in which each member of the University community feels welcomed and valued.

 - Provide an opportunity for the Fordham community to increase empathy, awareness, and understanding around the complexities related to race and the unique lived experiences people share as racial and ethnic beings.

-Once the Racial Solidarity Network training is completed, participants should be able to:
+Upon completion of the Racial Solidarity Network training, participants should be able to:

 - Actively work toward promoting an environment in which each member of the University community is welcomed and valued.

 - Utilize the tenet of Cura Personalis to develop an understanding of how to support underrepresented racial and ethnic students at Fordham University and serve as a resource for those students.